Academic year 2019/20

 These changes do not reflect students switching from A levels to vocational and technical qualifications (though note students can appear in multiple cohorts, where they have entered a qualification of that type).

-The fall in the A level cohort (which will include AS levels not discounted by an A level) is partly due to fewer AS level entries following the reform to A levels, and the decoupling of A and AS levels.
+The fall in the A level cohort (which will include AS levels not discounted by an A level) is partly due to fewer AS level entries following the reform to A levels (opens in a new tab), and the decoupling of A and AS levels.
 The increases in the number of students entering vocational and technical qualifications is discussed in the section ‘Entries in reformed vocational and technical qualifications’ but in general these changes in student numbers reflect how schools and colleges have reacted to reforms to level 3 qualifications in 2017/18 and technical certificates in 2018/19, along with the corresponding changes in the list of qualifications eligible for inclusion in performance tables.

 Attainment: Average point score (APS) per entry by exam cohort